 VML recognizes that the impacts of global climate change, as it relates to relative sea-level rise, habitat destruction and alteration, temperature increase, and variations in seasonal rainfall patterns, has the potential to negatively impact our communities.
 State officials should provide tools to localities to take inventory of greenhouse emissions output and assist with greenhouse gas emission reduction plans.
 Additionally, the Commonwealth should participate in regional collaborations to reduce greenhouse gas emissions.

-SOLAR & CLEAN ENERGY USE
+RENEWABLE ENERGY, SOLAR, ONSHORE WIND & OFFSHORE WIND

 Clean energy sources should be encouraged, with both long and short-range energy usage designed to maximize conservation of energy resources.

+The Virginia Clean Economy Act of 2020 sets the Commonwealth on a path to be carbon-free by 2050.
+The act focuses on renewable energy generation, energy efficiency, distributed solar, offshore wind, and energy storage, among other things.

 Virginia should continue to allow and expand on renewable energy generation and the deployment of distributed energy infrastructure for all residents, businesses, local governments and utilities operating in the state.
 These measures will help to reduce energy costs to consumers and increase the available supply of energy without further degradation of the environment.
 It is important that net metering with retail compensation be retained or improved with the ability for production above specific site needs.
 Any claims of harm to the grid as a result of distributed solar should be accompanied by holistic studies which also consider the benefits of distributed solar.

+Virginia’s utility-scale solar and shared solar markets will dramatically expand in the years ahead to meet clean-energy mandates.
+Expansion of utility-scale solar will impact tens of thousands of acres.
+Shared solar will be smaller in scale, but also will impact thousands of acres.
+Solar developers should continue working cooperatively with local governments on project siting, zoning, revenue-sharing, and other matters as the renewable energy market expands.

+Additionally, onshore wind projects are expected to appear in Virginia’s higher elevations.
+Such projects are necessarily large-scale and may visually impact scenic landscapes and avian wildlife.
+Onshore wind developers necessarily must work early in the project development process with local governments on siting, zoning, visual impact, revenue and taxation, and other issues.

+Virginia is poised to host the nation’s largest offshore wind power project.
+The General Assembly has declared 5,200 MW of offshore wind power to be in the public interest and that such amount of power generation be operational by December 2034.
+This offshore construction project will be some 27 miles off Virginia Beach’s coast.
+As the project is constructed, the Commonwealth and the project’s utility owner should continue working closely with coastal communities who may be impacted by and benefit from it.
+Additionally, the General Assembly and the State Corporation Commission should continue monitoring potential impacts to ratepayers, especially to ensure that low-income Virginians are not disproportionately impacted by any rate increases.

 VML supports efforts to protect current net metering compensation and to allow for increased system capacity purchased to reflect future needs.
 The current limitations on non-utility scale photo voltaic generation system size should be examined for removal of restrictions.
 VML requests provisions for true community solar to be allowed to gain a broader set of customers for solar energy, including third-party owned and financed community solar.

 VML supports the creation of an independent office of the consumer advocate within the state government to actively participate in the siting of gas, liquid and electric transmission lines.